Gulrugar/Mythology-Blog/src/content/blog/creatures/post-1.md

                 tag: "Paragraph",
                 params:
                   {
-                    text: "Fairies are sometimes viewed as beings who inhabit the Otherworld, a mystical and parallel realm to the human world.
-Interactions with fairies often involve journeys between these two worlds, with fairies serving as intermediaries or messengers between them.", },
+                    text: "Fairies are sometimes seen as symbolic representations of the Otherworld, a mystical realm separate from our own.
+Interactions with fairies can symbolize journeys between these two worlds, where the rules of reality and time are different.
+These stories often explore the mysterious and otherworldly aspects of fairy encounters, emphasizing their role as intermediaries between the human and supernatural realms.", },
               },
             ],